 Write down everything

-When you’re just starting out, you’ll probably be so excited about your book that it may be all you can think about.
+When you’re just learning how to start writing a book, you’ll probably be so excited about your project that it may be all you can think about.
 In this early honeymoon phase, it’s easy to imagine that you couldn’t possibly forget any of the ideas sparking around in your brain.
 After all, this book means everything to you.
 How could you not remember your main character’s birthday, when you know them as well as you know yourself?